blkhanhlinh/pedestrian-detection/README.md

 ## Model Architecture
 1. We employed the HOG (Histogram of Oriented Gradients) + SVM (Support Vector Machine) models for pedestrian detection.

-2. We also experimented with the Faster R-CNN (Region-based Convolutional Neural Network) model for pedestrian detection as a baseline comparison to the HOG + model.
+2. We also experimented with the Faster R-CNN (Region-based Convolutional Neural Network) model for pedestrian detection as a baseline comparison to the HOG + SVM model.
 This model combines a region proposal network (RPN) and a Fast R-CNN detector.
 It uses a backbone network, such as MobileNet or ResNet, to extract features from the input image, and then generates region proposals for potential pedestrian bounding boxes.
 The final detection is performed by classifying and refining these proposals.

 ## Installation
 1. Clone the repository: